Caeldeth/bloggrs/README.md

 2) add your MySQL login name to DB_USER
 3) add your MySQL password to DB_PW

 Without following these steps, the application will not function.
+Otherwise, visit the deployed application on [heroku](https://vast-inlet-23068.herokuapp.com/).

 ## Contributing
 This project utilizes the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).